I have my answer! I have my answer! I’m walking on air!

 Penned by Jacqueline Kennedy’s social secretary, Letitia Baldrige (1926-2012), this beautiful entertaining book captures the elegance, grace, and exceptional taste that became synonymous with Jackie’s reign as First Lady of the United States.
 Seldom-seen photographs and Letitia’s behind-the-scenes recollections bring their glittering parties to life.

-Essentially Lilly: A Guide to Colorful Entertaining (2004)
+Essentially Lilly: A Guide to Colorful Entertaining by Lily Pulitzer and Jay Mulvaney (2004)

 Lilly Pulitzer (1931-2013) was as well-known for her Palm Beach parties as she was for her preppy frocks.
 With sections devoted to Mellow Yellow Mornings, Think Pink Afternoons, and True Blue Evenings, Essentially Lilly helps readers plan colorful events from sunrise to sunset in the designer’s signature “affluence at ease” style.